Skip to main content

 "store_row_column" = "true"

-Now, all rows in a batch write task (whether it is an load task or INSERT INTO) can only update the same columns.
+Now, all rows in a batch write task (whether it is a load task or INSERT INTO) can only update the same columns.
 If you need to update different columns, you will need to perform separate batch writes.

 Flexible Partial Column Updates